 Our business is subject to seasonal fluctuations.
 Historically, our sales of da Vinci Surgical Systems have tended to be heaviest during the third month of each fiscal quarter, lighter in the first fiscal quarter and heavier in the fourth fiscal quarter.
 In addition, we have historically experienced lower procedure volume in the first and third fiscal quarters and higher procedure volume in the second and fourth fiscal quarters.
-Procedures treating benign conditions are typically higher in the fourth quarter and lower in the first quarter.
+In the U.S., procedure volumes for procedures associated with benign conditions are typically seasonally higher in the fourth quarter when more patients have met annual deductibles and lower in the first quarter when deductibles are reset.
+Seasonality outside the U.S. varies and is generally more pronounced around local holidays and vacation periods.
 The timing of procedures and changes in procedure volume impact the timing of instrument and accessory and capital purchases.